 In the countryside friends and family will congregate in the garden or patio of whomever has the most elaborate parilla set-up.

 In some neighborhoods of Buenos Aires groups with limited space will set up makeshift barbecue pits on the sidewalk or in the park.

 On rainy years, and as tradition in some families, the main course could be lechón navideño, an oven-roasted suckling pig.

-Whatever the Noche Buena (Christmas eve) brings to the table, with the calorie-laden foods, summer heat and loud all-night party, expect a tranqui (chilled-out) Christmas Day as Argentina recovers from the night before.
+Whatever the Noche Buena (Christmas eve) brings to the table, with the calorie-laden foods, summer heat and loud all-night party, expect a tranqui (chilled-out) Christmas Day — Argentinians will be recovering from partying and pigging out the night before.

 → Read about: Argentina’s Traditional Christmas Desserts